Antiquake-rs/antiquake-rs/DEVNOTES.md

 #### Next Steps

- - get brushes to render again !
+ - get brushes to render again !  (not w fake camera!)  -- my dudes origin seems to be wrong
  - be able to  walk around again (with ecs )!

  - render using ECS (?)